arunimabarik75/Secure-Diet-Recommendation-using-Federated-Learning/README.md

    ```

 4. Enter virtual environment

    Windows ``` venv\Scripts\activate ```

    Linux ``` source venv/bin/activate ```

-5. Install all dependencies
+6. Install all dependencies
    ```
    pip install -r requirements.txt
    ```

-6. Start server
+7. Start server
    ```
    python server.py
    ```

-7. Start client
+8. Start client
    ```
    python client.py 1
    ```
    Replace 1 with the number of each client.

-Each client should have a personal dataset to train on (here calories_train_1.csv ...) and a common test dataset (here calories_test).
+   Each client should have a personal dataset to train on (here calories_train_1.csv ...) and a common test dataset for all clients (here calories_test.csv).

-8. Global model parameters saved in global_model.sav
+10. Global model parameters saved in global_model.sav

 #### Model Prediction
 Use the model saved in global_model.sav to predict healthy calorie intake.